iNavFlight/inav/docs/Navigation.md

   * `<alt>` - Altitude in cm.

   * `<p1>` - For a RTH waypoint, p1 > 0 enables landing.
 For a normal waypoint it is the speed to this waypoint (cm/s), it is taken into account only for multicopters and when > 50 and < nav_auto_speed.
 For POSHOLD TIME waypoint it is time to loiter in seconds.
-For JUMP it is the target WP.
+For JUMP it is the target WP **index** (not number).

   * `<p2>` - For a POSHOLD TIME it is the speed to this waypoint (cm/s), it is taken into account only for multicopters and when > 50 and < nav_auto_speed.
 For JUMP it is the number of iterations of the JUMP.